 PRESENTATION

-The artist-in-residence program seeks to create spaces for artistic-creative thinking, acting and researching.
-It focuses on the core areas: research, production, presentation and discourse.
+The Artist-in-Residence program seeks to create spaces for artistic-creative thinking, acting and researching.
+It focuses on the core areas: research, production, presentation, education and discourse.
 The residence creates the framework for independent artistic research and production, and it creates space for creative experimentation and public discourse.
-The SCHIESSLHAUS AiR program offers a high-profile presentation platform, and it encourages sustainable long-term networks.
+The SCHIESSLHAUS AiR program offers a high-profile presentation and education platform, and it encourages sustainable long-term networks.

 TIME